+4. Stop Fearing ChangeIs a fear of change holding you back from getting out of your own way?
 “I talk about this all the time,” Jen says.
 “I find reality to be so fleeting and tenuous, that to cling to any kind of normalcy or stability makes no sense.”
 She says this not to provoke stress, of course, but to help come to terms with the fact that uncertainty is pretty much inevitable.

 So do what’s in your power to net positive outcomes by riding the winds of change, rather than fighting against them.